-$$\nabla^2 v(\mathbf{r}) + k^2(\mathbf{r})v(\mathbf{r}) = -s(\mathbf{r}),\tag{1}$$
+$$\Delta v(\mathbf{r}) + k^2(\mathbf{r})v(\mathbf{r}) = -s(\mathbf{r}),\tag{1}$$

-We describe an algorithm for for efficiently solving the inverse scattering problem for the low-frequency time-harmonic scalar wave equation with multi-point illumination.
+We describe an algorithm for efficiently solving the inverse scattering problem for the low-frequency time-harmonic scalar wave equation with multi-point illumination.
 The following approach is based on the FaIMS algorithm described by Chaillat and Biros in [1].
-First, compress the number of incident fields (computed by solving the variable coefficient Helmholtz equation with point sources) using a randomized QR factorization to compute a low rank approximation.
+First, we compress the number of incident fields (computed by solving the variable coefficient Helmholtz equation with point sources) using a randomized QR factorization to compute a low rank approximation.
 By compressing the incident fields, we greatly reduce the problem size and by using a randomized QR factorization we can compute an approximation to within a specified tolerance, ensuring that there is not significant information loss.
-After compressing the incident fields, we can compute the medium perturbation η by solving $\nabla^2 \phi(\mathbf{r}) + k_0^2 \phi(\mathbf{r}) = -\eta(\mathbf{r})v(\mathbf{r})$, where the scattered field φ is measured as the difference between the incident field and the measured total field.
+After compressing the incident fields, we can compute the medium perturbation η by solving $\Delta \phi(\mathbf{r}) + k_0^2 \phi(\mathbf{r}) = -\eta(\mathbf{r})v(\mathbf{r})$, where the scattered field φ is measured as the difference between the incident field and the measured total field.
 We transform the Helmholtz equation above into a linear integral equation to obtain where G is the Green's function for the Helmholtz operator with wavenumber k_0 .
 Using the Born approximation we can eliminate the dependence of the right hand side of the Lippmann-Schwinger equation on the scattered field.
 In order to solve for η we use the conjugate gradient method on the normal equations with a randomized QR factorization based preconditioner.
-The randomized QR factorization allows us to quickly compute an approximate, low rank QR factorization which can also be applied in less time in order to accelerate convergence of CG.
 To improve the accuracy of the computed solution for slightly larger perturbations of the background medium, we use an iterated Born approximation scheme.